 Member of the presidium of the central committee of the C.P.S.
 U. and Minister of Power Stations of the U.S.S.R.
-17 February utmost progress of heavy industry, which is the bedrock foundation of development in all branches of the national economy and a further rise in the material and cultural standards of the Soviet people.
-The line of priority development of heavy industry has been and remains the general line of our party.
+17 February

 The general results of the country's development since the 19th Congress of the party show that the rate of growth of the Soviet Union's economy remains at a level unknown to the capitalist countries.
 The advance of its national economy continues and is based on the implementation of a programme for peaceful construction.